- Oops!Something went wrong.Please try again later.

-During the session, both benchmarks tumbled to the lowest level seen since early August, plunging as weak U.S. economic figures were released.
+The global Brent benchmark and U.S. crude tumbled to the lowest level seen since early August, plunging lower as weak U.S. economic figures were released.

 U.S. services sector growth slowed to its most anemic pace in three years last month, and job growth in the largest slice of the American economy was the weakest in half a decade, a survey of purchasing managers showed.

 Euro zone business growth stalled in September, a survey on Thursday showed, a day after the U.S. announced import tariffs on European Union products.
 U.S. crude inventories rose 3.1 million barrels last week, more than forecast.
 [EIA/S]

 "It is simply impossible to predict where the next significant price support will come from as the focus is firmly on economic developments," said Tamas Varga of oil broker PVM.